globe-and-citizen/layer8/README.md

 #### Backend Setup

-1. Open `sp_mocks/wgp/backend` path
+1. Navigate to the `sp_mocks/wgp/backend` directory.
-2. Set `.env` value the same as what we have in `.dev.env`
+2. Set the `.env` values to match those in `.dev.env`.
-3. Login to Layer8 Client Portal via http://localhost:5001/client-login-page using `TEST_CLIENT_USERNAME` and `TEST_CLIENT_PASSWORD` provided in `/server/.env.dev`
+3. Log in to the Layer8 Client Portal via `http://localhost:5001/client-login-page` using the `TEST_CLIENT_USERNAME` and `TEST_CLIENT_PASSWORD` provided in `/server/.env.dev`.
-3. In `server.js` file line 23-24, you need to put the `clientId` and `clientSecret` value from the Layer8 Client Dashboard (UUID and secret).
+4. In the `server.js` file, on lines 23-24, enter the `clientId` and `clientSecret` values from the Layer8 Client Dashboard (UUID and secret).

-after everything is set run the backend :
+After everything is set up, run the backend with:

 ```bash
 npm run dev